Carsten Bo Eriksen

-Biography
+Education and Background

-Carsten Bo Eriksen (a.k.a.
-MBD73) is a prize-winning and award-nominated composer and artist.
-He was educated at the Royal Academy of Music as a composer (1997–2003), pupil of Professor Ib Nørholm, Ivar Frounberg and Hans Abrahamsen.
-As a painter he is self-taught.
-He had his debut from the extended studies program in composition in 2003.
-Furthermore, he has studied at Berklee College of Music, Massachusetts, US.
-And has studied the Balinese gamelan music in Ubud, Bali, Indonesia, with the musician Pak Tama.
-In 2004 he was granted by the Danish Arts Foundation with a three-year working grant.
+Eriksen holds a degree in composition from the Royal Academy of Music as a composer (1997–2003), pupil of Professor Ib Nørholm, Ivar Frounberg and Hans Abrahamsen and he has also studied at Berklee College of Music, Massachusetts, US.
+He works within contemporary music, electroacoustic music, neoclassical music, and experimental pop, and has distinguished himself with a style that combines melodic clarity, timbral depth, and both pulsating and atmospheric structures.
+Eriksen has additionally studied the Balinese gamelan music in Ubud, Bali, Indonesia, with the musician Pak Tama.
+In 2004 he was awarded a three-year working grant from the Danish Arts Foundation.